secinthenet/crypto-guide/README.md

 Trezor seems better to me since it's fully OSS (hardware, firmware, and software), and both of the founders have been active in the Bitcoin community for a long time and seem to have a good reputation.
-That said, Trezor had at least one critical issue in the past—it
+That said, Trezor had at least one critical issue in the past — it
 [stored the device PIN in plaintext](https://news.ycombinator.com/item?id=15589718).
 To their defense, they quickly fix reported security issues, and are responsive in general.

 Ledger also had
 [serious security issues](https://saleemrashid.com/2018/03/20/breaking-ledger-security-model/)
-in the past, and their response wasn't great—according to linked article, their CEO "made some comments on Reddit which were fraught with technical inaccuracy".
+in the past, and their response wasn't great — according to the linked article, their CEO "made some comments on Reddit which were fraught with technical inaccuracy".
 See the
 [Interaction with Ledger](https://saleemrashid.com/2018/03/20/breaking-ledger-security-model/#interaction-with-ledger)
 section for more details.